tyrm/mega_bot/README.md

 MegaBot uses environment variables for config.
 ### Required
 #### COOKIE_SECRET
 Used to encrypt cookie data. should be a big long *uwu* random string.
-Once you sit it, it can never be changed without your users REALLY disliking you.
+Once you set it, it can never be changed without your users REALLY disliking you.

 #### DB_ENGINE
 Postgres connection string.